The Thomas Pages homepage

 In discussion of doctrine, remember that the Bible is not a democracy of verses in which doctrines with the larger support are accepted and believed as opposed to doctrines with lesser biblical support.

-Every-single-verse of Holy Scripture speaking from within its own context carries a full veto on our thinking and teaching!
+Every-single-verse of Holy Scripture speaking from within its own context carries a full veto on our thinking and our teaching!

 •